One of the great marketing questions of all time — is growth hacking a buzzword or a tangible strategy for your business?

 This also means ensuring the on-page content is optimized for both Google and the user experience.
 Information should be keyword-rich, as well as easy to read and engaging for users.

-There are often a huge amount of stakeholders involved in the B2B purchasing process.
+There are often a huge number of stakeholders involved in the B2B purchasing process.
 How great would it be if your brand was known to all of them?

 There are a few ways to leverage network invitations.
 You can start by encouraging your current users to share with their network for an organic approach.
 Alternatively, you can create an outreach template and begin reaching out to potential customers.